tomhendra/peronsal-site/README.md

 ## TODO

-1. look into better theme variables - system ui theme specification
+1. revisit flexbox module in CSS for JS Devs & see if layout can be improved.
-2. go through flexbox module in CSS for JS Dev again and see if layout can be improved.
+2. accessibility health check.

-3. accessibility health check.
+## MAYBE LATER

-4. work out a proper way to handle dark mode preferences.
-Perhaps cookies.
+1. work out a better way to handle dark mode preferences, perhaps with cookies.
-5. save boilerplate of this project stripped out once finished.
+2. save a stripped out version of this project as a starter, once finished.
-6. add an easter egg to console: I can haz dad joke?
+3. add an easter egg to console.